Updating Extension Modules#

 endif

-If you use the CPython C API via PyO3, then you can follow the PyO3 Guide section on supporting free-threaded Python.
+If you use the CPython C API in Rust via PyO3, then you can follow the PyO3 Guide section on supporting free-threaded Python.
 You must also update your extension to at least version 0.23.

 You should write multithreaded tests of any code you expose to Python.
-See the details about testing in our suggested plan of attack below as well as the guidance for updating test suites.
+See our guide on updating test suites for more details.
 You should fix any thread safety issues you discover while running multithreaded tests.

 As of PyO3 0.23, PyO3 enforces Rust's borrow checking rules at